calebabutler/Stack-Lang/README.md

     (1 2 3 4) first 4 + print ; same code, written on one line

-even functions are defined in a stack based way:
+Even functions are defined in a stack based way:

     'factorial (dup 0 = (pop 1) (dup 1 - factorial *) if) defun

     5 factorial print ; -> 120

-notice the difference between functions and values.
+Notice the difference between functions and values.
 Functions are just lists that are ran at run time.
 This can easily be rewritten as:

     'factorial (dup 0 = (pop 1) (dup 1 - factorial *) if) def

-    5 factorial ! print ; -> also 120
+    5 factorial ! print ; -> 120

-    factorial print ; -> (dup 0 = (pop 1) (dup 1 - factorial *) if) not error
+    factorial print ; -> (dup 0 = (pop 1) (dup 1 - factorial *) if)

-theoretically, there is no need for lambdas because functions have no arguments.
-So, in a theoretical situation, a map function would look like:
+Theoretically, there is no need for lambdas because functions have pre-defined arguments (due to this being a stack-oriented programming language).
+So, for example, a possible map function would have two lists as arguments, like this:

     (1 2 3 4) (3 +) map ; -> (4 5 6 7)

+This repository has been archived.
+I created it in high school.
+I archived this repository because this project had many interesting ideas which I enjoy quite a bit.
+I know now that other programming languages have done similar things; for example, picolisp implements functions as either integers (for core functions) or lists.
+They use 'quote' instead of 'lambda'.